GurneckJohal/NeetCode150/README.md

 # NeetCode150
-This repository will contain the my solutions for the problems in NeetCode 150.
+This repository will contain solutions for problems in NeetCode 150.